sbonoc/poc/spring-boot-cache-redis/README.md

 where `CACHE_NAME="ProductLocalCache"`, and has several methods but only one with `@Cacheable` annotation called `getProductWithCache(String id)`.

-### How-to get metrics from Spring Cache to Prometheus
+### How-to expose Spring Cache metrics for Prometheus

 1. Add the dependencies: